lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

 Group
 =====

-In the Group visualization mode, the objects that belong to the group (:guilabel:`GR:` field) are duplicated sequentially in the place of the particles.
+In the Group visualization mode, the objects that belong to the group (*GR:* field) are duplicated sequentially in the place of the particles.

 WholeGroup